crcabanillas/rb/_posts/2011-07-21-lion_and_a_little_crow.markdown

 Fine, I formatted the drive.
 Recall what I said about the folks that backup their data?
 Recall, also, that I'm not one of them.

-Take your hand from agape mouth.
+Take your hand from your agape mouth.
 It won't end that badly.

 ## two birds
 While I was reinstalling Snow Leopard to my now empty disk I broke out the Macbook.
 Yeah, that's right, Macbook.
 The Black Macbook, bitches.
 That's just how I roll.
 I had the Macbook downloading Lion, again, in a minute.
 This day was already well shot.
 I didn't see any reason to make it longer by waiting until the Mac Pro had Snow Leopard installed before re-downloading Lion.